ChrisCarleton/BottomTime-Core/docs/Users.md

 ## Routes
 ### PUT /users/:username
 Creates a new user account.
-Certain actions are not permitted, however, and will not be permitted.
+Certain actions are not permitted, however.
 These requests will fail with a `403 Forbidden` HTTP error.

 * Anonymous users may only create accounts with the role of `user`.
-Only administrators are permitted to create accounts with higher privilege levels.
+* Only administrators are permitted to create accounts with higher privilege levels.
 * Authenticated users (other than administrators) cannot create additional accounts.
 They must logout and create a new account.